grimme-lab/qc2-teaching/doc/programming.rst

       #7  0x56338a59f0fd in ???
       #8  0xffffffffffffffff in ???

-   So we got an error here, the program is printing a lot cryptic information, but the most useful lines are near to our input of ``four``.
+   So we got an error here, the program is printing a lot of cryptic information, but the most useful lines are near to our input of ``four``.
    We have produced an error at the runtime of our Fortran program, therefore it is called a runtime error, more precise we have given